 Men are undergoing cosmetic procedures in greater numbers than ever before.
-Such figures seem to imply that the males of this generation are taking more pride in their physical appearance, which is commendable.
+Such figures seem to imply that the men of this generation are taking more pride in their physical appearance, which is commendable.
 However, despite such shifts, there are still challenges at play.
-Traditionally, men have been taught by society not to show weakness—to remain in control, strong and solid; following surgery, men will often deny pain and discomfort and choose not to seek out help, even when they are in need.
+Traditionally, men have been taught by society not to show weakness—to remain in control, strong and solid.
+Following surgery, men will often deny pain and discomfort and choose not to seek out help, even when they are in need.

 If you are considering cosmetic surgery, you must be aware of all stages of the process—especially post-op.
 Here are some facts about what men should expect during recovery from cosmetic surgery.